esteelu/game-theory-predictor-open/README.md

 **Example (MEG)**: Execute prediction_minimum_effort.py, follow by analyze_minimum_effort.py

 ## Outputs
 Note: The output filenames in this package have been standardized for ease of future use.
-These names may differ from those used during development, but the content/structure is unchanged.
+These names may differ from those used during development, but the structure is unchanged.